-What is Cruising?
+What is CV Joints?

 A part of the ignition system.
 The coil takes the electrical voltage supplied by the battery and amplifies it many times until it is powerful enough to fire a spark plug.